Gluing and cutting cube tiling codes in dimension six: Basic notions on polybox codes

-will be called a {\it distribution of words in} $V$.
-If for every $i\in [d]$ there is $j\in [k]$ such that $V=V^{i,a_j}\cup V^{i,a'_j}$, then $V$ is called a {\it simple code}.
 It is rather obvious that if $V$ and $W$ are cube tiling codes which are simple, then one can pass from $V$ to $W$ by gluing and cutting.
-Thus, to show that cube tiling code $V$ can be transformed to a cube tiling code $W$ by gluing and cutting it is enough to show that both codes can be turned by gluing and cutting into simple codes.
-Below we give the structure of cube tiling codes which explain our interest of Question 1 in the light of gluing and cutting of cube tilings codes.
+Thus, to show that cube tiling code $V$ can be transformed to a cube tiling code $W$ by gluing and cutting it is enough to show that both codes can be converted by gluing and cutting into simple codes.
+Now we present the structure of cube tiling codes which explains our interest in Question 1 in the light of gluing and cutting of cube tilings codes.

 Let us recall that $v_{i^c}=v_1\ldots v_{i-1}v_{i+1}\ldots v_d$ for $v\in S^d$ and $V_{i^c}=\{v_{i^c}:v\in V\}\subset S^{d-1}$ for $V\subset S^d$.